anlutro/russell/readme.md

 You may create your own layout.html template and then extend that via `{% extends 'layout.html' %}`.

+The home.html and archive.html templates have the `posts` variable available, post.html has the `post` variable and page.html has the `page` variable. `posts` is an array of Entry objects, the others are a single instance of an Entry.

+An Entry object has the following properties: title, body, excerpt, slug and pubdate (datetime.datetime).

 ### Creating pages/posts

 `russell new page "My Test Page"` will create the file 'pages/my-test-page.md', which you can then open in your favourite text editor.
 The process is the same for `russell new post`.
 You can change the filename yourself to modify what the resulting .html file will be named.